 Another text Muslims often use to ”prove” Muhammad is to be found in the Bible is Song of Songs 5:16, with the emphasis on the Hebrew word machamadim (מַחֲּמַדִּים).
 To begin with, the overall message of the chapter has nothing to do with a last/final prophet.
-It narrates a woman searching for her beloved in Jerusalem.
-She explains for a group of women how to recognise him, in a highly poetic way.
+It narrates a love story between king Solomon and a certain woman in Israel in the 10th century BCE.
+It has nothing to do with a so called prophet in Saudi Arabia in the 7th century CE.
+The woman explains to a group of women how to recognise her beloved in a most poetic way.

 My beloved is radiant and ruddy, distinguished among ten thousand.
 His head is the finest gold; his locks are wavy, black as a raven.
 His eyes are like doves beside streams of water, bathed in milk, sitting beside a full pool.
 His cheeks are like beds of spices, mounds of sweet-smelling herbs.
 His lips are lilies, dripping liquid myrrh.
 His arms are rods of gold, set with jewels.
 His body is polished ivory, bedecked with sapphires.
 His legs are alabaster columns, set on bases of gold.
 His appearance is like Lebanon, choice as the cedars.
 His mouth is most sweet, and he is altogether desirable [machamadim].
 This is my beloved and this is my friend, o daughters of Jerusalem.
 (5:10-16)

 Among all the features the woman tell them, one is that her beloved is desirable.
-And it is the Hebrew word behind ”desirable”, machamadim, that Muslims use to ”prove” Muhammads name is in the Old Testament.
-They take this word totally out of its context in order to make their point.
+And it is the Hebrew word behind ”desirable”, machamadim, that Muslims use as a proof that Muhammads name is to be found in the Old Testament.
+But they take this word totally out of its context in order to make their point.
 As already mentioned, the text says nothing about a last/final prophet.
 But there are more to say about machamadim.
 Let us therefore study it in detail.

 His mouth is most sweet, and he is altogether desirable [machamadim].
 This is my beloved and this is my friend, o daughters of Jerusalem.